We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Massaging the scalp, which people can combine with hair oils and masks, stimulates the scalp and may

 It’s thought that stretching during the massage encourages hair growth and thickness in the dermal papilla cells, which are located in the bottom of the hair follicle.
 These cells play a key role in the

+A 2019 study showed that scalp massaging improved hair growth, blood flow, and scalp health in people.
 Taking the time to massage your scalp each day can also help you relieve stress and tension, an added bonus if these emotions are at the root of your hair loss.

 Massage your scalp with your fingertips, not your fingernails.
 Move your way across your scalp in small circles, applying light to medium pressure.
 While there’s no set amount of time that you have to do a scalp massage, each scalp massage was given daily for 4 minutes for a period of 24 weeks in the 2019 study above.